maoweinilsson/PDC-software-web/tools/Paraview/centos7/4.3.1/using.rst

 in parallel using mpirun.
 Make sure you start the server in the correct place (i.e. not on the login nodes, but on the nodes you have reserved)::

-  $ mpirun -np <number of processors> -machinefile <machine file> pvserver --use-offscreen-rendering
+  $ mpirun -np <number of processors> pvserver --use-offscreen-rendering

 You should then get some text output showing which port paraview is using::